meyfa/CobolCraft/README.md

 This intrigued me to find out more about this language, which is best done with some sort of project, in my opinion.
 You heard right - I had no prior COBOL experience going into this.

-Writing a Minecraft server was perhaps not the best idea for a first COBOL project, since COBOL offers basically no functionality regarding low-level data manipulation (bits and bytes) which the Minecraft protocol needs lots of.
+Writing a Minecraft server was perhaps not the best idea for a first COBOL project, since COBOL is intended for business applications, not low-level data manipulation (bits and bytes) which the Minecraft protocol needs lots of.
-But remember: I didn't know this starting out, and quitting before having a working prototype was not on the table!
-A lot of this functionality had to be implemented completely from scratch.
+However, quitting before having a working prototype was not on the table!
+A lot of this functionality had to be implemented completely from scratch, but with some clever programming, data encoding and decoding is not just fully working, but also quite performant.
-For large, complex data, I opted for recording packets from a "real" server via Wireshark (see `blobs/` directory) and playing them back to clients.

 If you too have never written COBOL before but are interested in CobolCraft, I recommend reading the GnuCOBOL Programmer's Guide: